Texas, Oklahoma will join the SEC in 2025 - The Vicksburg Post

 Texas, Oklahoma will join the SEC in 2025

-NORMAN, Okla.
-(AP) — After the boards of regents for the universities of Texas and Oklahoma voted Friday to accept invitations to the Southeastern Conference, the league announced the Big 12 rivals would start competing in the SEC in the fall of 2025.
+On Thursday, the SEC presidents voted to extend invitations, and Friday it was a done deal.

-“This is a move for stability and preservation and propagation,” OU President Joe Harroz said.
+“This is a move for stability and preservation and propagation,” Oklahoma President Joe Harroz said.
 “We believe this move is not just best for OU, we believe this move is best for our state.”

-The SEC voted unanimously on Thursday to extend invitations to Texas and Oklahoma.
-The Longhorns and Sooners will join the conference effective July 1, 2025.

-Texas and Oklahoma are bound to the Big 12 and its other eight members by a media rights agreement through the 2024-25 school year.
-Leaving early could cost the schools tens of millions of dollars in buyouts to the Big 12.
+For now, the arrival of the Longhorns and Sooners in the SEC is four years out.
+Texas and Oklahoma are bound to the Big 12 and its other eight members by a grant of media rights that runs through the 2024-25 school year, concurrent with the conference’s television contracts.

-“I want to just reiterate that we will be in the Big 12 for the foreseeable future,” Texas athletic director Chris Del Conte said.
+“I want to just reiterate that we will be in the Big 12 for the foreseeable future,” Texas athletic director Chris Del Conte told his board.

+The future of the Big 12 without its two strongest programs, in football and many other sports, is unknown.
+Earlier this week, Commissioner Bob Bowlsby said “like many others, we will use the next four years to fully assess what the landscape will look like in 2025 and beyond.”

+“The remaining eight institutions will work together in a collaborative manner to thoughtfully and strategically position the Big 12 Conference for continued success, both athletically and academically, long into the future,” he said.

 Del Conte and UT President Jay Hartzell met by teleconference with the board, which quickly signed off.